 Lens rental provided by B&H Photo.

-Thank you for reading!
-I hope this helped you narrow your search for a new lens.
-If you have any questions about the lenses just let me know in the comments below.
+Hopefully this helped you narrow it down.
+If you have questions about either lens, drop them in the comments below.

 Just want to say thank you to my buddy Tyler for working on this comparison!